 IgA heavy chain disease usually appears between ages 10 and 30 and is geographically concentrated in the Middle East.
 The cause may be an aberrant immune response to a parasite or other microorganism.
 Villous atrophy and plasma cell infiltration of the jejunal mucosa are usually present and, sometimes, infiltration of the mesenteric lymph nodes.
 The peripheral lymph nodes, bone marrow, liver, and spleen usually are not involved.
 A respiratory tract form of the disease has been reported rarely.
 Osteolytic lesions do not occur.

 Almost all patients present with diffuse abdominal lymphoma and malabsorption.
+CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.
 Serum protein electrophoresis is normal in half of cases; often, there is an increased α2 and β fraction or a decreased γ fraction.
 Diagnosis requires the detection of a monoclonal α chain on immunofixation electrophoresis.
 This chain is sometimes found in concentrated urine.
 If it cannot be found in serum or urine, biopsy is required.
 The abnormal protein can sometimes be detected in intestinal secretions.
 The intestinal cellular infiltrate may be pleomorphic and not overtly malignant.
 Bence Jones proteinuria is absent.

 The course is highly variable: Some patients die in 1 to 2 yr, whereas others have remissions that last many years, particularly after treatment with corticosteroids, cytotoxic drugs, and broad-spectrum antibiotics.

 IgG heavy chain disease is generally similar to an aggressive malignant lymphoma but is occasionally asymptomatic and benign.